square/eslint-plugin-square/README.md

 If you're creating a new ESLint configuration, refer to ESLint's [documentation](https://eslint.org/docs/latest/use/configure/configuration-files) to determine the correct file format for your project.
 For example, ESM projects with `"type": "module"` in their package.json should use an `.eslintrc.cjs` file format instead of `.eslintrc.js`.

-Once you have an ESLint configuration file, add this plugin to your `extends` configuration:
+Once you have an ESLint configuration file, add this plugin to your `extends` property:

 ```js
 module.exports = {